sml0399/implementation_of_algorithms/BOJ/README.md

 # BOJ
-- my own solution to BOJ problem
+- my own solutions to BOJ problems
 ## rules
 - link to the problem must be mentioned due to the [copyright issue](https://www.acmicpc.net/board/view/2185)
 - Name of the file must start with problem number with 6 digits.